-Utica National's Risk Management professionals recently conducted a review of literature and webinars provided by six leading national providers of background screening services for religious institutions and other industries.
+Utica National's Risk Management professionals recently conducted a review of literature and webinars provided by six leading national providers of background screening services for several industries.
 Below is a summary of those providers' observations, recommendations and best practices for comprehensive background screening programs and background checks.
 (A listing of the providers and the Web address for each is included at the end of this Risk Management Alert.)